drgrib/alfred-bear/README.md

 <img src="doc/CreateSearch2.png" width="500">

+You can additionally create links to notes by holding the command key while selecting a search item.
+Selecting the create item while holding the command key will do nothing.

 ## Why I created this
 I am especially grateful to Chris Brown, who created a [Python based Bear workflow](https://github.com/chrisbro/alfred-bear).
 It was the basis for this project.
 However, I decided to create my own project for a few reasons: